Combinatorial Contracts: The Combinatorial Contracts Problem

-\paragraph{Success probability functions.} It is natural to impose some form of ``decreasing marginal returns'' on the success probabilities $f: \actionset \rightarrow [0,1]$ as a function of the set of actions taken.
+It is natural to impose some form of ``decreasing marginal returns'' on the success probabilities $f: \actionset \rightarrow [0,1]$ as a function of the set of actions taken.
 We consider the following classes of functions:

 \begin{itemize} \item The function $f$ is \emph{submodular} if for every $\set, \set' \in \actionset$ with $\set \subseteq \set'$ and every $i \in \actions \setminus \set'$ we have $f(\set \cup \{i\}) - f(\set) \geq f(\set' \cup \{i\}) - f(\set')$.